joelermantraut/windows_dotfiles/README.md

 # After that
 This repository files are config files of differente programs.
 It depends where you installed it, but mostly, you can use the same directory like here to copy them.

+The only thing you must change is user name.
+In my case is "joele".
+Sure yours is different.